In this section you

 Add a voltage source, Ground block, and two Series RLC Branch blocks and set the parameters as shown in the One Phase of a TCR/TSC Static Var Compensator figure.

-Add a Current Measurement block from the Simscape > Electrical > Specialized Power Systems > Fundamental Blocks > Measurements library to measure the primary current.
+Add a Current Measurement block from the Simscape > Electrical > Specialized Power Systems > Sensors and Measurements library to measure the primary current.

 m.
 This output returns a Simulink® vectorized signal containing the thyristor current (Iak) and voltage